310mc/https-310mc.github.io-tl/source/_posts/stella_maris/hidden_island.md

 ## Translation Notes

+[^1]: Referring to <a href="/tropical" target="_blank">Tropical</a>.
-[^1]: Referring to <a href="/supervillain" target="_blank">Supervillain</a>, when Tetora was tasked to be a spy in a criminal organization.
+[^2]: Referring to <a href="/supervillain" target="_blank">Supervillain</a>, when Tetora was tasked to be a spy in a criminal organization.
-[^2]: The word for “delicate” is <em>sensai</em>, and it can also mean “sensitive”.
+[^3]: The word for “delicate” is <em>sensai</em>, and it can also mean “sensitive”.
 It was mentioned in Epilogue 1 of <a href="/submarine/epilogue/#Chapter-1" target="_blank">Submarine</a> (Translated as “sensitive” in that story).
-[^3]: Referring to <a href="https://ensemble-stars.fandom.com/wiki/Supernova" target="_blank">Supernova</a>.
+[^4]: Referring to <a href="https://ensemble-stars.fandom.com/wiki/Supernova" target="_blank">Supernova</a>.
-[^4]: Referring to Ryuseitai and Akatsuki's SS story, <a href="/submarine" target="_blank">Submarine</a>.
+[^5]: Referring to Ryuseitai and Akatsuki's SS story, <a href="/submarine" target="_blank">Submarine</a>.
-[^5]: Referring to <a href="/supervillain" target="_blank">Supervillain</a>, the agency that Tetora was a spy in for a while.
+[^6]: Referring to <a href="/supervillain" target="_blank">Supervillain</a>, the agency that Tetora was a spy in for a while.
-[^6]: Kanata says “let's go” as you would in English, though it was written in hiragana in the text, implying it's said how you would in Japanese.
+[^7]: Kanata says “let's go” as you would in English, but written in hiragana in the text, as that's how Kanata speaks.
-[^7]: This is how Okinawans say “Welcome”.
+[^8]: This is how Okinawans say “Welcome”.
-[^8]: Chiaki has mentioned this before in <a href="/submarine/ruthless_battlefield/#Chapter-8" target="_blank">Submarine, Ruthless Battlefield 8</a>.
+[^9]: Chiaki has mentioned this before in <a href="/submarine/ruthless_battlefield/#Chapter-8" target="_blank">Submarine, Ruthless Battlefield 8</a>.
-[^9]: Referring to 2wink's Climax Event, <a href="https://twilightmalachite.tumblr.com/2x2" target="_blank">2x2</a>.
+[^10]: Referring to 2wink's Climax Event, <a href="https://twilightmalachite.tumblr.com/2x2" target="_blank">2x2</a>.
-[^10]: Midori literally says “mascot character” in Japanese here.
+[^11]: Midori literally says “mascot character” in Japanese here.
 This is a different term from Midori's favorite type of mascots, known as <em>yuruchara</em> (which are known to have odd but cute designs, unlike the typical mascot characters).
-[^11]: Ani-sama, lit.
+[^12]: Ani-sama, lit.
 “Elder brother” with “sama”, a polite honorific used for names.
-[^12]: Mizusaba uses the 吾 (wa~) first-person pronoun to refer to himself.
-It's a formal pronoun to refer to oneself.
+[^13]: Mizusaba uses the 吾 (wa~) first-person pronoun to refer to himself.
+It's a slightly old-fashioned, formal pronoun to refer to oneself.
-[^13]: Mizusaba has no character model in the story.
+[^14]: Mizusaba has no character model in the story.
 Since his name originates from a shark, I've decided to use a shark icon for the translation, so that he's identifiable.
 The icon used is <a href="https://iconduck.com/icons/114306/sharktale" target="_blank">this</a>.
-[^14]: The whale shark is extremely large, see <a href="https://en.wikipedia.org/wiki/Whale_shark" target="_blank">here</a>.
+[^15]: The whale shark is extremely large, see <a href="https://en.wikipedia.org/wiki/Whale_shark" target="_blank">here</a>.
-[^15]: Mizusaba calling Kanata with “sama” implies a deep respect for him.
+[^16]: Mizusaba calling Kanata with “sama” indicates a deep respect for him.
 In addition, as general knowledge, the <em>sama</em> honorific is also used to refer to superior beings, like gods, deities, etc.
-[^16]: The word for “monster” here is <em>kaibutsu</em> (怪物), usually referring to an ominous, strong-looking creature.
+[^17]: The word for “monster” here is <em>kaibutsu</em> (怪物), usually referring to an ominous, strong-looking creature.
-[^17]: Referring to Ryuseitai and Akatsuki's SS story, <a href="/submarine" target="_blank">Submarine, Nirai Kanai chapters</a>.
+[^18]: Referring to Ryuseitai and Akatsuki's SS story, <a href="/submarine" target="_blank">Submarine, Nirai Kanai chapters</a>.
-[^18]: In Japanese, Kanata says the words “main house, primary line, branch house, supporting line” all in hiragana, since Kanata always speaks in hiragana.
+[^19]: In Japanese, Kanata says the words “main house, primary line, branch house, supporting line” all in hiragana, since Kanata always speaks in hiragana.
 However, this can be confusing to comprehend due to the lack of kanji to differentiate the words from each other.
 Shinobu then repeats the same 4 words, but in kanji this time.
 I decided to add an English equivalent to simulate a similar feeling the original line had.
 Thank you to my proofreader ryuseipuka for coming up with the English localization!
-[^19]: Referring to Ryuseitai and Akatsuki's SS story, <a href="/submarine" target="_blank">Submarine,</a> where Ryuseitai decides to help the locals.
+[^20]: Referring to Ryuseitai and Akatsuki's SS story, <a href="/submarine" target="_blank">Submarine,</a> where Ryuseitai decides to help the locals.
-[^20]: Referring to <a href="/supervillain" target="_blank">Supervillain</a>, which occurs in Okinawa.
+[^21]: Referring to <a href="/supervillain" target="_blank">Supervillain</a>, which occurs in Okinawa.
-[^21]: Originally, the wordplay is <em>basuke</em> (Basketball) with <em>risuke</em> (Reschedule).
+[^22]: Originally, the wordplay is <em>basuke</em> (Basketball) with <em>risuke</em> (Reschedule).
 I tried to make an English equivalent of that.
-[^22]: This is mentioned in Ryuseitai and Akatsuki's SS story, <a href="/submarine" target="_blank">Submarine</a>.
+[^23]: This was mentioned in Ryuseitai and Akatsuki's SS story, <a href="/submarine" target="_blank">Submarine</a>.
-[^23]: The cleansing ceremony was mentioned in <a href="https://ensemble-stars.fandom.com/wiki/Atlantis" target="_blank"><em>fine's</em> Climax event</a>.
+[^24]: The cleansing ceremony was mentioned in <a href="https://ensemble-stars.fandom.com/wiki/Atlantis" target="_blank"><em>fine's</em> Climax event</a>.
 Specifically, this sort of ceremony is to ask permission from the god of the land to do construction in the area, and praying everything goes well with the construction.
 Read more <a href="https://tinytotintokyo.com/jichinsai-%E5%9C%B0%E9%8E%AE%E7%A5%AD-a-shinto-ceremony-for-building-a-house-in-japan" target="_blank">here</a>.
-[^24]: This expression was also mentioned in the chapter that Ryuseitai appeared <a href="/parallel_world" target="_blank">in Parallel World</a> (Ra\*bits' Climax event).
+[^25]: This expression was also mentioned in the chapter that Ryuseitai appeared <a href="/parallel_world" target="_blank">in Parallel World</a> (Ra\*bits' Climax event).
-[^25]: Gunkanjima, meaning “Battleship Island”, is an abandoned island that became a tourist attraction.
-See more <a href="https://en.wikipedia.org/wiki/Hashima_Island" target="_blank">here</a>.
-[^26]: Okunoshima, also known as “Rabbit Island”.
-See more <a href="https://en.wikipedia.org/wiki/%C5%8Ckunoshima" target="_blank">here</a>.
+[^26]: This scene was slightly adjusted.
+The main translation follows the story as it currently is in-game right now, but if you'd like to see the version before it was adjusted, please <a href="/stella_maris/hidden_island_v2#Chapter-6" target="_blank">go here</a>.
 [^27]: Closed circle of suspects is a common genre of detective novels, where there are only a set number of suspects possible for a murder.
 See more <a href="https://en.wikipedia.org/wiki/Closed_circle_of_suspects" target="_blank">here</a>.
 [^28]: Referring to what happened in <a href="/supervillain" target="_blank">Supervillain</a>.